corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.1.
 Configure the Database Management Tool

 The Corda Database Management Tool needs access to a running database.
 You can set up the tool using a similar process to configuring a node.
-To configure the tool, you need to provide a base directory with the following content.
+You must provide a base directory that includes:

 * A `node.conf` file with database connection settings.